ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 The aliases below are:

 #.
-Starting a Juptyer notebook in your project's repository
+Starting a Jupyter notebook in your project's repository
 #.
 Starting an srun session (note: you can change the memory or other parameters before saving)
 #.
 Checking on your current jobs on the cluster